awsdocs/amazon-workmail-administration-guide/doc_source/domain_verification.md

    1. Open a command prompt\.

-   1. Run the following command to list all of the name servers that serve your domain:
+   1. Run the following command to list all of the name servers that serve your domain\.

       ```
       1. nslookup -type=NS example.com